KseniaSOS/luminique_store/README.md

 * **Post** - Manages blog posts, linking them to their categories through a ForeignKey to the `PostCategory` model for proper categorization.

 **App: Checkout**
 * **Order** -  Responsible for managing customer orders, including storing delivery information, generating order numbers, and updating totals.
-It's linked to the user_profile model through a foreign key.
+It's linked to the `Profile` model through a foreign key.
-* **OrderLineItem** - Keeps track of each order item in each order the customer with ForeignKeys to the Order and Product model.
+* **OrderLineItem** - Keeps track of each order item in each order the customer with ForeignKeys to the `Order` and `Product` model.

 **App: Products**
 * **Category** - Handles product categories.
 * **Product** - This model is tasked with managing the details of products, such as price, name, and category.
-It includes a ManyToMany connection to the User model to facilitate tracking of products in users' wishlists.
+It includes a ManyToMany connection to the `User` model to facilitate tracking of products in users' wishlists.
 * **Review** - This model manages product reviews, allowing users to leave feedback on products they have purchased or used.

 **App: Profiles**